menu

 Setting & Lifestyle

-Being a small city, Okolona does not have a public transit system used by locals to get to and from work.
+Okolona is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Okolona is a somewhat ethnically-diverse city.
 The people who call Okolona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Okolona residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Okolona include English, African, Irish, German, and Scots-Irish.
+Important ancestries of people in Okolona include Irish, English, African, Italian, and Scots-Irish.

 The most common language spoken in Okolona is English.
 Other important languages spoken here include German/Yiddish and Greek.